 The Plant

-The Plant is an adaptive reuse project that transformed an 1960s abandoned warehouse into an event venue.
-The building acts as a demonstration space for sustainable architectural practices for Mississippi.
+The Plant is an adaptive reuse project that transforms an 1960s abandoned warehouse into an event venue and workspace.
+The building demonstrates sustainable architectural practices for Mississippi.

 • 2020